-The eye is a delicate organ with a large and moist area exposed to the environment.
-Thus, it is more susceptible to air pollution than other parts of the body.
-However, the response of eyes to airborne pollutants ranges from nil to severe irritation and chronic pain; even with contact lenses, eyes are still more sensitive to such effects.
+The eye is a delicate organ with a large and moist area exposed to the environment that makes it more susceptible to air pollution than other parts of the body.
+However, the response of the eyes to airborne pollutants ranges from no symptoms at all to severe irritation and chronic pain.
+Even when contact lenses are in use, the eyes are still more sensitive to these effects.

 The severity of discomfort produced by air pollution is determined by the levels of hydrocarbons and nitric oxide in ambient air.

-The hydrocarbons which are especially known to cause such irritation are apparently C4 and C5 olefins.
-Hydrocarbons with branched chains have stronger effects compared to straight chains, especially if the chain contains some double bonds away from the terminal carbon.
-The irritation caused by olefins is notably higher compared to paraffin.
+The hydrocarbon chemicals that are particularly well-known for causing such irritation include C4 and C5 olefins.
+Hydrocarbons with branched chains have stronger effects on the eyes as compared to straight chains, especially if the chain contains some double bonds away from the terminal carbon.
+The irritation caused by olefins is notably higher as compared to paraffin.

-Among phenolic compounds, cyclohexene causes the most irritation compared to benzene or cyclohexane.
+Among phenolic compounds, cyclohexene causes the most irritation as compared to benzene or cyclohexane.

-The relationship between the particle size in the automobile exhaust and the occurrence of eye irritation remains unclear; however, one researcher has indicated that below 0.2 microns irritation is largely prevented.
-It is believed that the make and performance of the motor vehicle determine the emission of hydrocarbons and nitric oxide; but, individual hydrocarbon levels depend more upon the type of fuel used.
+The relationship between the particle size in automobile exhaust and the occurrence of eye irritation remains unclear; however, one researcher has indicated that below 0.2 microns, irritation is largely prevented.
+It is believed that the make and performance of the motor vehicle determine the emission of hydrocarbons and nitric oxide; however, individual hydrocarbon levels depend more upon the type of fuel used.
 Both these chemicals produce eye irritation equally.

 Interactions of sulfur dioxide and trioxide at subthreshold concentrations with sodium chloride or carbon black particles precipitate in inducing irritation.